 The tax efficiency of mutual funds is because of the following 3 reasons:

 Gains made from the sale/redemption of equity oriented mutual fund, held for more than a year, are termed as long term capital gains (LTCG).
-In budget 2018, it has been decided to levy a tax of 10% plus cess if such long term capital gains exceed Rs.
+In budget 2018, government decided to levy a tax of 10% plus cess if such long term capital gains exceed Rs.
 1lakh subject to certain conditions/criteria.

-However, the taxation of 10% (plus applicable surcharge/cess) for capital gains above Rs 1 lakh per annum is also less when compared to the tax efficiency of other investment products.
-This is because it is unrelated to your income, total investment corpus, etc.
+However, the taxation of 10% (plus applicable surcharge/cess) for capital gains above Rs 1 lakh per financial year is less when compared to the tax efficiency of other investment products.
+This is because it is unrelated to your income, total investment corpus, etc.span>

 Also, LTCG of 10% (plus applicable surcharge/cess) is calculated only on redemption with no TDS, unlike traditional savings products.